The HobbitHouse Ilustrated Glossary of Woodworking terms

 laminated --- Built up in layers.
 Glulam is one example of a laminated object.

 laminated strand lumber --- [LSL] An engineered wood product in which wood strands are separated out, aligned all in the same direction, and then dried, coated with resin and pressed under high temperature into forms that are suitable for cutting up to make support members.
-LSL is relatively strong and can be made from low grade logs that would not otherwise be useable for construction material.
+LSL is relatively strong and can be made from low grade logs that would not otherwise be usable for construction material.

 laminated timber --- see parallel strand lumber

-laminated veneer lumber --- Structural grade timber veneers glued together under pressure to form a dimensionally stable and uniform product.
+laminated veneer lumber --- Structuralgrade timber veneers glued together under pressure to form a dimensionally stable and uniform product.
 An engineered (man-made) wood product that is a substitute for dimension lumber.
 LVL is glued such that the grain direction of all veneers is parallel; this is different than plywood in which the grain directions of adjacent veneers is perpendicular to one another, but it is very similar to parallel strand lumber.
 LVL and other composite materials have a number of advantages over solid lumber, including the ability to make large-sized members from small diameter trees.
 Such products also allow the dispersion of gross defects such as large knots.

 laminate veneer --- usually synonymous with phenolic veneer